alexfacehead/DiscordSpellcastSolver/README.md

 The script will prompt you to enter the grid of letters and the special character index (ZERO INDEX BASED!
 SUBTRACT 1 FROM THE CHARACTER'S POSITION).
 It will then generate the highest-scoring word based on the given input.

+If the word is not recognized by spellcast, simply continue with generating words by entering "y" and it will generate the next best word.

 ## Contributing

 If you want to contribute to the project, please follow these steps: